christianalfoni/impact/docs/02_Understanding_The_Design.md

 # Understanding The Design

 Reacts responsibility is to compose dynamic user interfaces and doing so across the client and server boundary.
-The primitives of React for managing state are scoped to individual components and you rely on mechanisms like props passing and context providers to share state.
-A common misconception about React is that their primitives can be used to manage state and related logic, but they are more about synchronisation than management.
+The primitives of React for state are scoped to individual components and you rely on mechanisms like props passing and context providers to share that state.
+A common misconception about React is that their primitives can be used to manage state and related logic, but they are really more to synchronise state with the UI.

-Working on productivity types of applications with a alot of client state management it very quickly becomes cumbersome to use Reacts primitives to share state and logic in a performant way.
+It can become cumbersome to use Reacts primitives to manage and share state and logic in a performant way.
 Also expressing logic with the mental overhead of the reconciliation loop creates friction.

 **The first principle** of **Impact** is to scope state and logic to component trees, as opposed to local component scope or a global scope.